History of email: Terminology and usage

 The term mail in the context of messages between computer users has been in use since the 1960s.
 In RFCs relating to the ARPANET, network mail was used since 1973.

 Historically, the term electronic mail is any electronic document transmission.
 For example, several writers in the early 1970s used the term to refer to fax document transmission.
 The Oxford English Dictionary (OED) has a first quotation for electronic mail in the modern context in 1975.
 Electronic mail was widely discussed in the late 1970s, but was usually shortened simply to mail.
 In September 1976, a Business Week article entitled When interoffice mail goes electronic remarked "In a sense, electronic mail is not new".

-The OED provides a June 1979 first usage for E-mail: “Postal Service pushes ahead with E-mail” in the journal Electronics.
-No earlier usage has been found; although, the first usage of the term email may be lost.
+The OED provides a June 1979 first usage for E-mail: "Postal Service pushes ahead with E-mail" in the journal Electronics.
+No earlier usage has been found; although, the first usage of the term e-mail may be lost.
 CompuServe rebranded its electronic mail service as EMAIL in April 1981, which popularized the term.
 The term computer mail was also used in the early 1980s.

 The June 1979 usage of E-mail referred to the United States Postal Service (USPS) project called Electronic Computer Originated Mail, which they abbreviated E-COM.
 USPS began looking into electronic mail in 1977 resulting in the E-COM proposal in September 1978.
 The service launched in 1982, allowing corporate customers to send electronic mail to a post office branch from where it was printed and delivered in the normal way.
 It operated until 1985.